tianheng-ling/TinyTransformer4TS/README.md

 ---

 ###  Contact
-For questions or feedback, please feel free to open an issue or contact us at tianheng.ling@uni-due.de.
+For questions or feedback, please feel free to open an issue or contact us at ling.tianheng@gmail.com